UNIVERSITY OF HEALTH SCIENCES AND PHARMACY IN ST LOUIS

-Providing a supportive and enriching environment for growth, advancement and leadership.
+A new supportive and enriching learning environment for growth, advancement, and leadership.

-The St. Louis College of Pharmacy developed a strategic plan to position itself as a global leader in pharmacy education, collaborative research, and patient centered care.
+The University of Health Sciences and Pharmacy in St. Louis developed a strategic plan to position itself as a global leader in pharmacy education, collaborative research, and patient centered care.
 Attracting and retaining acclaimed faculty and bright students was paramount to the success of that mission.

-Lamar Johnson Collaborative understood that the new Recreation and Student (RAS) Center was a key to growing its student population by reinvesting in STLCOP’s urban campus located in a growing academic medical center.
-The vibrant, walk-able, and transit oriented CWE neighborhood supports the student-oriented building as a model of identity for the campus.
+Lamar Johnson Collaborative understood that the new Recreation and Student (RAS) Center was a key to growing its student population by reinvesting in the university’s urban campus located in a growing academic medical center.
+The vibrant, walkable, and transit-oriented CWE neighborhood supports the student-oriented building as a model of identity for the campus.
 A hub of collaborative spaces connected by a vertical landscape of themed stairs integrates diverse programs at the corner in an expression of visible activity.
 This public space is wrapped in glass as part of a strategic gradation of materials that define the skin of the building.
 This iconic addition to campus has led to increased enrollment and investment in the program.